Matching Drivers to Riders: A Two-stage Robust Approach: Conclusion

 \section{Conclusion}

 In this paper, we present a new two-stage robust optimization framework for matching problems under both explicit and implicit models of uncertainty.
 Our problem is motivated by real-life applications in the ride-hailing industry.
-We consider different cost functions under this model, and study their theoretical hardness.
-We particularly focus on the Two-Stage Robust Matching Bottleneck variant, and design approximation algorithms for implicit and explicit scenarios under different settings.
-Our algorithms give a constant approximation if the number of scenarios is fixed, but require additional assumptions when there are polynomially or exponentially many scenarios to get a constant approximation.
-It is an interesting question if there exists a constant approximation algorithm in the most general case that does not depend on the number of scenarios.
-Furthermore, we have tested our algorithms on a taxi data set and showed that they improve significantly over the greedy approach, which results in reducing the maximum wait time for taxi riders.
+We consider different cost functions under this model and study their theoretical hardness.
+We particularly focus on the Two-Stage Robust Matching Bottleneck variant and design approximation algorithms for implicit and explicit scenarios under different settings.
+Our algorithms give a constant approximation if the number of scenarios is fixed but require additional assumptions when there are polynomially or exponentially many scenarios to get a constant approximation.
+It is an interesting question whether there exists a constant approximation algorithm in the most general case that does not depend on the number of scenarios.
+Furthermore, we have tested our algorithms on a taxi dataset and showed that they improve significantly over the greedy approach, resulting in a reduction of the maximum wait time for taxi riders. {Finally, we have compiled a list of open problems related to TSRMB and its variants in Appendix \ref{openproblems}, which we hope will guide future research on this topic.}

+{\bf Acknowledgements:} The authors thank the area editor, associate editor, and two anonymous referees whose comments helped us significantly strengthen both the technical results and the presentation of our paper.